charleshamesse/bunker-dvi-dataset/index.md

 ![Image](assets/images/whole-map-alt.jpg)
 ![Image](assets/images/rig-sample.jpg)
 *Top and middle: ground truth map.
 Bottom left: sample visualization of some of the RGB and depth sensor streams.
-Bottom, right: sensor platform.*
+Bottom right: sensor platform.*

 ## About
-This site presents the dataset collected for our ongoing research on portable 3D mapping systems based on depth cameras.
-Targeting resource and time-constrained mapping operations (e.g. in the context of search-and-rescue), our sequences we include agressive motion, sequences with people moving in the field of view of the sensors as well as sequences with abrupt lighting changes.
+This site presents the dataset collected for our ongoing research on portable 3D mapping systems based on depth-visual-inertial cameras.
+Targeting resource and time-constrained mapping operations in adverse conditions (e.g. in the context of search-and-rescue), our sequences include agressive motion, sequences with people moving in the field of view of the sensors as well as sequences with abrupt lighting changes.

-Our sensor platform has an extensive set of sensors:
+Our sensor platform features an extensive set of sensors:
 - 3D LiDAR
 - Active stereo camera
 - Passive stereo camera
 - Time-of-flight camera
 - Multiple Inertial Measurement Units (IMUs)

-With this selection of sensors, our dataset allows the comparison of various depth sensing modalities !173for the task of 3D reconstruction in a challenging, large-scale environment.
-This environment aims to resemble a typical search-and-rescue operation site and is captured in a large, 1600m<sup>2</sup> area made of small corridors, rooms of all sizes and shapes and various objects.
+With this sensor suite, our dataset allows the comparison of various depth sensing modalities for the task of 3D reconstruction in a challenging and large-scale scenario.
+The data was captured in a bunker-like location, resembling a typical search-and-rescue operation site.
+The whole environment is a large, 1600m<sup>2</sup> area made of small corridors, rooms of all sizes and shapes and various objects.

 ## Authors

-- Charles Hamesse<sup>1, 2</sup> (corresponding author - *firstname*.*lastname*@mil.be)
+- Charles Hamesse<sup>1, 2</sup> (corresponding author - *charles.hamesse@mil.be*)
 - Michiel Vlaminck<sup>2</sup>
 - Hiep Luong<sup>2</sup>
 - Rob Haelterman<sup>1</sup>